fiskaltrust/interface-doc/doc/general/cash-register-integration/Voided receipt-regular-workflow.md

 - Also the field cbPreviousReceiptReference should be added, the value entered should be set to the ReceiptReference of the Receipt which should be voided.

-- The amount <strong>or </strong> quantity has to be negative.
-Set only one of the two as negative.
+- The quantity has to be negative.